cloud66/help-old/_posts/deployment/server-deployment.md

 ---

 ## About deploying to your own server
 Cloud 66 supports deploying to your own server - it just needs to be accessible to our service and meet our operating system requirements.
-We officially support <strong>Ubuntu 14.04</strong> and <strong>Debian 7.0 Wheezy</strong>, and you will have to configure either of these on your server.
+We officially support <strong>Ubuntu 14.04</strong>, and you will have to configure either of these on your server.

 We also have a number of other requirements: